Cape Fear Community College Data & Information Overview

 How Well Is Cape Fear Community College Ranked?

-Cape Fear Community College was awarded 9 badges in the 2021 rankings.
+Cape Fear Community College was awarded 40 badges in the 2022 rankings.
+The highest ranked major at the school is computer numerically controlled (CNC) machinist technology/CNC machinist.

 Is It Hard to Get Into CFCC?